 You probably remember a few famous product failures from equally famous companies.
 Google Glass, the New Coke, and the Ford Edsel come to mind.
-Yet there are many famous products that failed but later succeeded that don't necessarily come to mind.
+Yet there are many famous and good products that failed but later succeeded that don't necessarily come to mind.

 Bubble Wrap was created in 1957 as a trendy wallpaper.
 Seriously.
 That product failed so they tried to market it as insulation for greenhouses and homes.
 That was better, but it wasn’t until IBM used Bubble Wrap to protect computer shipments that the product succeeded.
 Then there’s James Dyson, who begins developing and building 5,127 prototypes of his famous vacuum cleaner in 1979.
 In 1995, after rejection by all the major manufacturers, it finally becomes a best-selling product in the UK.

 These stories of successful products that failed at first should easily inspire us to take stock when faced with a product failure.
 Don’t destroy that great idea…just yet.
 It is indeed possible to re-launch a failed or sluggish product and in turn, revive a failing business.
 And if your business instincts are usually right, that’s even more reason to figure out what went wrong.